-- Receive information in accordance with § 438.10.
+- Receive information in accordance with 42 CFR § 438.10.
 This includes, but is not limited to: - An oral interpretation in all languages, and written translation in each prevalent non-English language.
 This includes written materials with taglines in the top non-English languages in the state. - Large print materials explaining written translations or oral interpretation to understand the information provided.
 Large print means printed in a font size no smaller than 18-point. - Written materials that are critical to getting services.
 This includes this Member Handbook, appeal and grievance notices, and denial and termination notices.
 These materials must be made available in the top non-English languages in Arkansas. - Upon request, written materials in alternative formats at no cost. - Upon request, auxiliary aids and services at no cost. - Written materials, including taglines, in the prevalent non-English languages in the state.
 Oral interpretation.
-Large print availability of written translations. - Interpretation services at no cost, including oral interpretation and the use of auxiliary aids such as TTY and American Sign Language. - Choose a participating provider for any service you are eligible and authorized to receive under your PCSP.
-This includes a primary care provider (PCP).
+Large print availability of written translations. - Interpretation services at no cost, including oral interpretation and the use of auxiliary aids such as TTY and American Sign Language.

-- Execute an Advance Directive without discrimination in the provision of care or otherwise. - Live in an integrated and supported setting in the community and have control over aspects of your life. - Understand your PCSP and receive the services contained within it. - Be protected in the community. - Be treated with respect and due consideration for your dignity and privacy. - Receive information on available treatment options and alternatives, presented in a manner fitting your condition and ability to understand. - Participate in decisions regarding your healthcare, including the right to refuse treatment. - Get needed, available, and accessible healthcare services covered under the PASSE. - Be free from any form of restraint or seclusion used as a means of coercion, discipline, convenience, or retaliation, as specified in other federal regulations on the use of restraints and seclusion. - Request and receive a copy of your medical records, and to request that they be amended or corrected. - Exercise your rights without Arkansas Total Care treating you adversely. - File a grievance with Arkansas Total Care as it relates to Arkansas Total Care and any representatives of Arkansas Total Care.
-This includes participating providers. - Be given written notice of a change in your care coordination provider within seven business days. - Received a Member Handbook and referral network directory within a reasonable amount of time after attribution. - Ask for any of the following information about Arkansas Total Care at no cost: - How Arkansas Total Care works. - Arkansas Total Care's quality scores and performance measures tracked by DHS or the Centers for Medicare & Medicaid Services (CMS).
+- Choose a participating provider for any service you are eligible and authorized to receive under your PCSP.
+This includes a primary care provider (PCP). - Execute an Advance Directive without discrimination in the provision of care or otherwise. - Live in an integrated and supported setting in the community and have control over aspects of your life. - Understand your PCSP and receive the authorized services contained within it. - Be protected in the community. - Be treated with respect and due consideration for your dignity and privacy. - Receive information on available treatment options and alternatives, presented in a manner fitting your condition and ability to understand. - Participate in decisions regarding your healthcare, including the right to refuse treatment. - Get needed, available, and accessible healthcare services covered under the PASSE. - Be free from any form of restraint or seclusion used as a means of coercion, discipline, convenience, or retaliation. - Request and receive a copy of your medical records, and to request that they be amended or corrected. - Exercise your rights without Arkansas Total Care treating you adversely. - File a grievance with Arkansas Total Care as it relates to Arkansas Total Care and any representatives of Arkansas Total Care.
+This includes participating providers. - Be given written notice of a change in your Care Coordination provider within seven business days. - Receive a Member Handbook and network directory within five business days of attribution - Ask for information about Arkansas Total Care at no cost. - Retain all rights and protections if offered In Lieu of Services as described in the Benefits & Services section of this handbook.